-A visa run is the process of travelling out of UAE border limits to Oman and re-entering UAE after getting a new Visa.
-This process is highly suitable for individuals visiting the UAE with on-arrival visa and wish to extend their stay by applying for a new visa.
-However, this facility is only applicable for certain nationalities.
+A visa run is the process of travelling out of UAE border limits to Oman and re-entering UAE after getting a new visa.
+This process is highly suitable for individuals visiting the UAE with 30 days on-arrival visa and wish to extend their stay more.
 A visa run is also used to change the visa status of a visitor to resident or vice versa.
-Many individuals who find a job while holding a visit visa can get a resident visa by doing an Oman Visa run.
-This is also applicable if the individual wants to change their status from resident to visitor.
+Many individuals who find a job while holding a visit visa can get a resident visa change by doing an Oman Visa run with the lower cost visa run.

 Oman visa run is very useful and economical for the the nationalities getting 30 days on arrival visa to UAE, here is the list of nationals who can exit and come back again on a 30 days visa.